Date: Feb-Mar 2014

 Build a Carboy Cleaner

-MEMBERS ONLYI learned quickly during my early days of cleaning up after myself in the winery that a carboy brush is designed to spackle the walls, surrounding cabinets and the user with undesirable crustiness from within the carboy interior.
-Sure, a brush does a good job of cleaning the major gunk out, and it’s cheap, but
+I learned quickly during my early days of cleaning up after myself in the winery that a carboy brush is designed to spackle the walls, surrounding cabinets and the user with undesirable

 Design your Home Winery

-MEMBERS ONLYWe have had many customers at Blichmann Engineering ask about using our fermenters for winemaking, which is why I decided that I needed to learn more about making wine.
-My first batch of whole fruit red wine was a classic disaster resulting in a large stain on the carpet in my basement.
-I was woefully
+We have had many customers at Blichmann Engineering ask about using our fermenters for winemaking, which is why I decided that I needed to learn more about making wine.
+My first batch

 Grapevine Pruning Fundamentals

-MEMBERS ONLYPruning is the removal of portions of the vine.
+Pruning is the removal of portions of the vine.
 Training is the arrangement of the vine parts both immediately after pruning and as the vine grows.
-The trellis is the physical structure upon which the vine grows.
-All three of the above elements are used to optimize the vine’s performance.
-The goal is to balance
+The trellis is the physical structure

 Sangiovese: The king of Tuscany